Jira copilot: A practical guide to AI integration in 2026

 Let’s be honest, the promise of integrating AI with Jira sounds incredible.
 We all have this vision of an intelligent assistant that finally tames our sprawling backlog, answers questions instantly, and frees us up from the endless cycle of status updates and manual ticket grooming.
 The goal is simple: get more done with less hassle and make project information easy to find for everyone, not just the people who speak fluent Jira Query Language (JQL).

-What is a Jira Copilot?
+What is a Jira copilot?

-When people talk about setting up a Jira Copilot, they’re usually trying one of three main routes:
+When people talk about setting up a Jira copilot, they're usually trying one of three main routes:

 1. Microsoft Copilot integrations: This involves using Microsoft's AI, typically through an app like Microsoft Teams, to ask questions about what's happening in your Jira projects.